coryhouse/react-slingshot/README.md

 1. Browsers vary in the way they allow you to view the original source.
 Chrome automatically shows the original source if a sourcemap is available.
 Safari, in contrast, will display the minified source and you'll [have to cmd+click on a given line to be taken to the original source](http://stackoverflow.com/questions/19550060/how-do-i-toggle-source-mapping-in-safari-7).
 2. Do **not** enable serving files from your filesystem in Chrome dev tools.
 If you do, Chrome (and perhaps other browsers) may not show you the latest version of your code after you make a source code change.
 Instead **you must close the source view tab you were using and reopen it to see the updated source code**.
 It appears Chrome clings to the old sourcemap until you close and reopen the source view tab.
 To clarify, you don't have to close the actual tab that is displaying the app, just the tab in the console that's displaying the source file that you just changed.
 3. If the latest source isn't displaying the console, force a refresh.
 Sometimes Chrome seems to hold onto a previous version of the sourcemap which will cause you to see stale code.

-### How do I deploy this?
-Before committing, type `npm run build`.
-This will setup the project for production.
-It does the following:
-* Minifies all JS
-* Sets NODE_ENV to prod so that React is built in production mode
-* Places the resulting built project files into /dist.
-(This is the folder you'll expose to the world).

 ### I'm getting an error when running npm install: Failed to locate "CL.exe"
 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.